Simple answers to your questions

 If you’d prefer not to pay your premiums for life, SunLife also offers the Premium Cap Option where you pay a higher premium every month until a set date then stop, (or until death if earlier).
 The payout remains the same.
 To find out more about this option, call us for free on 0800 904 7674.

-If you change your mind about getting Over 50 life cover, you have 30 days to cancel and get back any premiums you’ve paid.
+If you change your mind about getting a plan, you have 30 days to cancel and get back any premiums you’ve paid.
 After 30 days, you can still cancel your policy but you won’t get any money back.

 How is over 50s life insurance different to a funeral plan?

 Over 50s life cover is a way to leave a guaranteed cash payout to your loved ones when you die.
 It could be used to help towards funeral costs, pay off outstanding debts, treat your loved ones or leave a nest egg for someone.

 A funeral plan is different in that the payout will go directly to the funeral providers to carry out the chosen funeral arrangements with your family.